hbgolze/hbgolze.github.io/index.md

 ## Prizes

 Prizes will be awarded to the top five scorers.
 Prize denominations will depend on ties and the amount of money available.
-See the results page using the link above to see previous years' prizes.
+Visit the [results page](results) to see previous years' prizes.

 ## Contact Us